andotalao24/Identify_true_decorative_thinking/README.md

 sh run_diff_mean.sh
 ```

-Internally the script invokes `extract_hidden.py`, computes hidden-state averages for the two cohorts, and writes a steering vector (e.g., `out_pt/nemotron-1d5b-amc-dir-uf-ff.pt`).
+The script invokes `extract_hidden.py`, computes hidden-state averages for the two cohorts, and writes a steering vector (e.g., `out_pt/nemotron-1d5b-amc-dir-uf-ff.pt`).
 By default, the sh file generates the reverse direction from faithful steps to the unfaithful ones.

 ### Steering Intervention